 I study the positive effects of play, music and art making on people, what experience do we have physically, emotionally, and how are those experiences related to our personal healing.
 Playing music in bereavement and palliative setting since approx. two decades taught me that I am able to create a healing space for people transforming emotional pain using art and music.

 I am a visual artist, teacher and multi instrumentalist.
-I am passionate about teaching art, music and helping people who suffer from:
+I am passionate about teaching art, music and going outdoors.

 It all started with playing music for people at the end of life.
 This opportunity came to me through losing my own parents in my twenties which was my first step towards my career as a grief counselor.
-What makes me unique as a Therapist is my lived experience as a human being, artist and performer.
+What makes me unique as a Therapist is my lived experience with grief and loss.

 I am helping people to navigate through life transitions, experiencing grief and loss and exploring questions of meaning and identity using the arts.

 A unique approach I developed, addresses spiritual and psychological challenges through music and visual art, helping people to address what's beyond words and the conscious mind.

 My brand name Medicine Art was born through my visual art work, which is different to other art because it inspires, guides and acknowledges people and their challenges.
 To be acknowledged can mean to feel seen, understood and held.
 Holding is the very essence of healing and therapy.
 This connection to my Medicine Art is key for my work as a counselor and outreach work on the street.
 My Medicine Art is cathartic and unique to me as a therapist.